The following regulations appear on all backcountry permits issued by Canyonlands. Additional regulations apply for river trips and horse/pack trips

 - Camping is not permitted in Horseshoe Canyon, on Pete's Mesa, or within sight of the Maze Overlook.

 - Hiking in The Doll House is restricted to designated trails.

-- Packrafts: You must have a river permit if you are traveling upstream or downstream on the rivers within the park.
+- Packrafts: You must have an overnight backcountry permit or a day-use river permit if you are traveling upstream or downstream on the rivers within the park.
 You must also abide by all river rules, regulations, and required equipment with the exception of carrying a spare paddle and spare PFD.
 Nights spent outside of the river corridor (1⁄2 mile or 1,000 vertical feet from the river) must be in designated campsites or zones indicated on the permit.
 Read more about packrafting.